radiovisual/inject-tag-style/README.md

 ## General Notes

 - This module does not validate or modify your CSS styles for you.
-- If your HTML string has an existing style attribute, then the styles you supply will be appended to the existing styles.
+- If your HTML string has an existing style attribute, then the styles you supply will be appended to the existing styles, unless you supply `overwrite:true` to the [inject options](https://github.com/radiovisual/inject-tag-style#options).